sahilohe/cameraPi/README.md

 To run this code on startup, you can do :

-  1. Open terminal and type sudo nano /etc/rc.local
+  1. Open terminal and type sudo nano .bashrc
-  2. Go to the down before 'exit 0' and paste python3 /home/pi/cameraPi/camera.py
+  2. Go to the down and paste python3 /home/pi/cameraPi/camera.py
   3. Ctrl + O to save the file
-  4. Reboot and now it a shot.
-Press the button and you will get a image on the Desktop
+  4. Reboot and now you simply have to open the terminal and it shows "Activating Camera" and you can go on clicking photos.